 Before the presidential election, Klain was even blunter, writing on Twitter, “If Donald Trump really cares about what I think, here you go: No President has bungled anything, ever, as badly as Trump has bungled COVID.
 Period.”
 Klain has since been named as Biden’s incoming White House chief of staff.

-The accusations from Trump are almost certainly motivated by the impending election.
-His response to the coronavirus pandemic, which has killed more than 265,000 Americans and infected more than 12 million, has been widely criticized.
+But Trump’s response to the coronavirus pandemic, which has killed nearly 410,000 Americans and infected more than 25 million, has been widely criticized.
 Between 2009 and 2010, the swine flu killed an estimated 12,000 Americans.
 By criticizing Biden’s swine flu response, Trump is likely aiming to shift the conversation away from COVID-19 deaths.

 By Thanksgiving, Trump just wanted to make sure Biden didn’t get credit for the upcoming coronavirus vaccines.
 “Joe Biden failed with the swine flu, H1N1, totally failed with the swine flu,” Trump said on Nov.
 26. “Don’t let him take credit for the vaccines because the vaccines were me and I pushed people harder than they’ve ever been pushed before and we got that approved and through and nobody’s ever seen anything like it.”

 Yet, Biden’s incoming administration has plenty of ideas on how to improve the U.S.’s response to the pandemic, including delivering 100 million vaccines in the first 100 days of his presidency.
 Still, the Biden administration has blamed the Trump administration for a lack of information, including not even knowing how many vaccines had been created.